 As is often the case in a small city, Horton doesn't have a public transportation system that people use for their commute.

-The rate of college-level education in Horton is quite a bit lower than the national average among all cities of 21.84%: just 11.18% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Horton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.18% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Horton in 2022 was $23,385, which is low income relative to Kansas and the nation.
 This equates to an annual income of $93,540 for a family of four.
 However, Horton contains both very wealthy and poor people as well.